The 203 Theremin

 The fixed-frequency oscillator is comprised of operational amplifier U2 and the frequency-determining elements in its Wien network; C2, R5, C3, and R6.
 Variable components C4 and RV1, also part of the Wien network, provide a means of adjusting the frequency so that a zero beat condition can be obtained when the hand is away from the antenna.
 The frequency of oscillation is described by the equation 1/2piRC, where R=R5=R6 and C=C2=C3.
 This equation yields a frequency of about 84kHz, although in practice, the actual frequency will be somewhat lower due to the addition of the two variable components and stray circuit capacitance.

 Resistors R9 and R10, and capacitor C8 provide a one-half-supply reference for the oscillator.
 Resistor R8 converts the oscillator's output voltage into a current.
 Transistor Q1 provides half-wave rectification of this current, and permits it to be negative-rail referenced, as required by U1, an operational transconductance amplifier (OTA).
 Resistor R7 and capacitor C7 provide an averaged value of this current to the OTA's amplifier bias control input (pin 5).
-Note that the OTA is the generic type CA3080, once made by several IC manufacturers, but now discontinued.
-The part indicated is a direct replacement sold by NTE Electronics, NTE996.

 The OTA's positive input is fed from the oscillator's output, substantially attenuated by R1 and R2 to prevent non-linearities in its transfer function.
 The OTA's output feeds the negative input of U2.
 The criteria for oscillation is that the inverting gain of the operational amplifier be exactly 2.
 This gain is partly determined by the ratio of R4 and R3, which, in itself, is greater than 2.
 However, a path parallel to R4, via the OTA, reduces this ratio according to the current at its amplifier bias control input (pin 5).